 Back to School: Recipes for Focus and Fun!

-Nutrition is one pillar of wellness that can be used as a powerful tool for navigating the added layer of stress that a pandemic creates.
-Fueling children with nutrient-dense foods is essential in helping them find focus and feel their best during this time.
+Nutrition is one pillar of wellness that can be used as a powerful tool for navigating everyday stress.
+Fueling children with nutrient-dense foods is essential in helping them find focus and feel their best.

-The recipes below are not only easy to make but they highlight ingredients rich in fiber (whole grains, flax seed and veggies), protein and healthy fats (cheese and nut butter).
-Whether you’re looking for a sweet or savory snack, these recipes are a great way to make healthy eating accessible any time of day.
+The recipes below are not only easy to make but they highlight ingredients rich in fiber (whole grains, flax seed, and veggies), protein, and healthy fats (cheese and nut butter).
+Whether you’re looking for a sweet or savory snack, these recipes are a great way to make healthy eating accessible anytime.
 We know kids are often more willing to try new or different foods if they see where it comes from or how it’s made, and especially if they can help in the process.
-And, because children learn through play, it never hurts to offer foods that are fun too!
+Since children learn through play it never hurts to offer fun foods too!
 Read below for a few creative and healthy recipes.

 Looking for an edible art project?
 We’ve got you covered!

 - A variety of raw vegetables for pizza toppings